SAP/spartacus-docs/_pages/telco/cost-estimation.md

 **IMPORTANT NOTES:**

-1. Average cost is determined using the algorithm presented in the above illustration.
-The calculation works with simple price information, such as one-time charges, recurring charges and usage charges, for which the price has a fixed value and not a complex price formula.
+1. Average Cost is determined using the algorithm presented in the above illustration.
+The calculation works with simple price information, such as one-time charges, recurring charges, and usage charges, for which the price has a fixed value and not a complex price formula.

-2. Average cost is determined for those product offerings that have prices defined **for a maximum of 1 usage unit**.
+2. Average Cost is determined for those product offerings that have prices defined **for a maximum of 1 usage unit**.
 In case the product offering has prices defined for more than 1 usage unit, the average cost cannot be properly determined, case in which it will not be displayed.
 Please see the following illustration.

 <p align="center"><img src="/assets/images/telco/average-cost-algorithm_2.png"></p>

-## Prerequisite
+## Prerequisites

-1. Product offerings for which the average cost has to be calculated and displayed must have prices defined for maximum 1 usage unit (kWh, minutes, sms and so on).
+1. Product offerings for which the average cost has to be calculated and displayed must have prices defined for maximum 1 usage unit (kWh, minutes, sms, etc).
 2. CMS components must be properly defined in the CMS system (in our case in SAP Commerce, in the content catalog).

-## Business Use Case
+## Business Use Cases

 **Use Case 1:   Discover product offerings by consumption from homepage**

 Customer lands on the homepage and is able to search for product offerings by consumption.
-Customer selects the desired option for gas or electricity and provides their annual consumption manually in the consumption input area.
+Customer selects the desired option for gas or electricity and provides the annual consumption manually in the consumption input area.
 Alternatively, if a customer does not provide a value, a default value will be taken into consideration.
 Customer conducts the search, and search results with list of product offerings are presented.
-For each product offering, the customer is able to see the average cost that was calcuated using their provided input.
+For each product offering, the customer is able to see the average cost that was calcuated using the provided input.
 For each product offering listed, the customer has the option to expand the row and view additional pricing-related information including the contract duration, one-time charges, recurring charges, and usage-based charges.
-From the search results page or from the product details page, the customer has the ability to re-calculate the costs using a different anticipated consumption value.
+From the search results page or from the Product Details Page, the customer has the ability to re-calculate the costs using a different anticipated consumption value.

 **Use Case 2:   Customer lands on category page**

 Customer accesses a category page (in this use case example, a commodity category of either electricity or gas).
 As a result, the customer lands on the product listing page displaying the product offerings in that category.
-If the cusotmer has not yet provided any personal consumption usage criteria, each offering shown will display pricing information based on the default value.
+If the customer has not yet provided any personal consumption usage criteria, each offering shown will display pricing information based on the default value.
 Customer will be able to view additional pricing-related information, view the details of a selected product offering or change the consumption criteria.

 **Use Case 3:   Content Manager defines the CMS components enabling customers to search by consumption in backoffice tools**

-A content manager wants to define and enable the cost estimation feature.
-The content manager accesses the backoffice to create the necessary components including:
+A Content Manager wants to define and enable the cost estimation feature.
+The Content Manager accesses the Backoffice to create the necessary components including:
 -   Component of type `SliderOptionComponent`
--   Component of type `PoSearchByConsumptionComponent` (note: Slider option components part of a `PoSearchByConsumptionComponent` are selected within the list of the  `SliderOptionComponent` objects)
+-   Component of type `PoSearchByConsumptionComponent` (**Note:** Slider option components part of a `PoSearchByConsumptionComponent` are selected within the list of the  `SliderOptionComponent` objects)
--   Component of type `ConsumptionListComponent` (note: Search by consumption components part of a `ConsumptionListComponent` are selected within the list of the `PoSearchByConsumptionComponent` objects)
+-   Component of type `ConsumptionListComponent` (**Note:** Search by consumption components part of a `ConsumptionListComponent` are selected within the list of the `PoSearchByConsumptionComponent` objects)

-Content manager updates the homepage by including the desired `ConsumptionListComponent` objects in the corresponding slot.
+Content Manager updates the homepage by including the desired `ConsumptionListComponent` objects in the corresponding slot.

 ## Frontend and Backend Dependencies